mikel-brostrom/boxmot/README.md

-# Real-time multi-object tracking and segmentation using Yolov8 with DeepOCSORT and LightMBN
+# Real-time multi-object, segmentation and pose tracking using Yolov8 with DeepOCSORT and LightMBN

 <div align="center">